stephanietamgho/microsoftazure-directory-deployment/README.md

 <h2>Deployment and Configuration Steps</h2>

-<h3> Given the tutorial's extended length, creating a video was deemed more suitable to visually demonstrate the multi-step process, including seamless transitions between virtual machines.</h3>
+<h4>Given the tutorial's extended length, creating a video was deemed more suitable to visually demonstrate the multi-step process, including seamless transitions between virtual machines.</h4>

 <h2>Environments and Technologies Used</h2>